-IEP 2 High Beginning LevelSession A 234 hrs
+IEP 2 High Beginning LevelSession A (FOG 2, Units 1 - 18)

+234 hrs

 The goal of the High Beginning Level is to have students understand personal, social, and school vocabulary and expressions and respond with short exchanges and dialogues.
 The students must demonstrate grammatical competence with a variety of basic patterns in words, phrases and simple sentences.
 The curriculum expands the competency of students by having students recognize the main idea in short passages of listening and reading.
 In addition, attention is focused on expressing basic concepts from students' cultures and US-American culture.
-Prerequisite: Appropriate score on the initial student placement test, level-up exam, or Final Course Exam from the Beginning Level.